What Whole Genome Sequencing Tells You That Other DNA Tests Don't

 108 insights, one test

-From that single saliva sample, Mosaic generates 108 personalized insights across 9 body systems.
+From that single cheek-swab sample, Mosaic generates 108 personalized insights across 9 areas of your health.
 Everything from your caffeine metabolism to your ideal sleep duration to how your body processes estrogen.
-It's not a snapshot — it's a comprehensive map of your biology.
+It's not a snapshot; it's a comprehensive map of your biology.
+If you want the technical comparison underneath this, see whole genome sequencing vs SNP arrays.